 - The last season more or less averts this, though, as Jake, the youngest child, falls out of focus and rarely appears while Kyra is still makes a few more appearances before disappearing as well.

 - Addressed in one episode of Life with Derek.

 - Kay Bennett on Passions is one.
 In the shows early years she was always given the shaft by her parents in favor of her newly-discovered cousin Charity Standish and her younger sister Jessica (Noah, the oldest, was away in college.)
 At one point, her mom uses money Kay saved up for a car and gives it to Charity.
 She eventually moves out of the house and lives with resident witch Tabitha (who hates the Bennett/Standish family.)

 - Lucy of 7th Heaven says that it's because she's the middle child that she's always left out.

-- Edith Crawley on Downton Abbey, probably has the most extreme case of this seen on television.
-With Mary being the glamorous one that everyone adores, and Sybil being the kind-hearted baby of the family - Edith is left as the odd one out.
-In Season 2 she manages to break out of it somewhat - where she becomes the favourite among the soldiers staying in the estate.
+- Edith Crawley on Downton Abbey, has a pronounced case of this.
+With Mary being the glamorous daughter that everyone adores and Sybil being the kind-hearted baby of the family, Edith is left as the odd one out.
+In Season 2, she manages to break out of it somewhat when she becomes the favourite among the soldiers staying in the estate.